Email FacebookTwitterMenu burgerClose thin

 Share

-Inheriting a home or other property can increase the value of your estate, but it can also result in tax consequences.
+Inheriting a home or other property can increase your net worth, but it can also result in tax consequences.
 If the property you inherit has appreciated in value since the original owner purchased it, you could be on the hook for capital gains tax should you choose to sell it.
-That could result in a large tax bill if there’s a sizable gap between the original purchase price and the price you’re able to sell the property for.
+A large gap between the purchase and sale price can lead to a significant tax bill.
 Here are some possibilities for how to avoid paying capital gains tax on inherited property, which are worth considering if you’re the beneficiary of an estate or trust.

-A financial advisor can help you create a tax strategy for your estate.
+Some financial advisors offer tax and estate planning services.
+Consider working with a financial advisor who can help you create a tax strategy for your estate.

 Understanding the Capital Gains Tax